AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
 Early | Veil of Tears | The Lonely Moon
-Mid | Fragile Friend | Out of Reach
-Late | Key to the Deep | Out of Reach
+Mid | Fragile Friend / Mad King's Mask / Rainbow of Absence | Out of Reach OR The Lonely Moon Late | Tin Flask or Key to the Deep | Out of Reach OR The Lonely Moon

 Time | Support 1 | Support 2
 :----: | :----: | :----: